technurture/drill/replit.md

 Database Backend: Using Supabase ONLY (NOT PostgreSQL/Neon) Multi-language support: English, Igbo, Yoruba, Hausa, Pidgin

+## Recent Changes

+**November 19, 2025 - Offline UI Update Fix**
+- **Issue**: When users performed offline actions (adding sales, products, financial records, etc.), the changes didn't appear in the UI until they reconnected to the internet
+- **Root Cause**: Optimistic updates were being applied to React Query cache, but queries weren't being invalidated to notify components of the changes
+- **Solution**: Modified `useOfflineMutation` hook to invalidate queries with `refetchType: 'none'` after applying optimistic updates.
+This triggers component re-renders without attempting to refetch from the server while offline
+- **Impact**: All offline operations now show immediate UI feedback - users can see their added sales, products, loan repayments, savings contributions, and financial records instantly while offline

 ## System Architecture

 ### Frontend Architecture